SK-1000/Weathertop2/README.md

 - The owner may own multiple stations

 I have completed the majority of sections up to Release 3 and I have successfully made some progress on the Auto read functionality of Release 4.
-I was not able to assign as high a priority on this project during the summer holidays as I have to my previous projects but enjoyed figuring it out and would be keen to see a completed solution afterwards so I can see how to complete certain aspects such as conditional statements in handlebars and some of the interesting features that I didnt get to in release 4.
+I was not able to assign as high a priority on this project during the summer holidays as I have to my previous projects but enjoyed figuring it out and would be keen to see a completed solution afterwards so I can see how to complete some of the interesting features that I didnt get to in release 4.

 Description:

-The application that I have created will all a user to sign up to the weather station application by entering their first name, surname email address and a password.
+The application that I have created will allow a user to sign up to the weather station application by entering their first name, surname email address and a password.
 This information is then saved in the user_store.json file.

 When this customer selects to log in to the application, their email and password will be requested.
-When this is enterd the code reachs in to the user-store to autenticate the user and once this occurs the users is displayed the dashboard page.
+When this is enterd the code reaches in to the user-store to autenticate the user and once this occurs the users stations are displayed the dashboard page.
 They are then prompted to add a weather station name, including latitude and longitude.
 Longitude and latitude validation is included in handlebars to ensure these values are within the correct parameters (lat min -90, max 90, long min -180 max 180)

 This data is stored in the station-store.json file.